General Questions

 I’m interested in learning more, but I’m not ready to commit.

-Reach out via the Author Questionnaire to let me know the details of your book.
+Reach out via my Editorial Author Questionnaire to let me know the details of your book.
 I will send you a detailed proposal packet via email containing information about my services and process, letting you know when I am currently booking for, and providing you with an accurate turnaround and custom cost estimate for your particular manuscript.

 The cost estimate is good for two weeks and there is no obligation to commit.
 I will check in with you a week or two after sending it, but I am not a salesman, so I won’t pressure you into something you aren’t ready for.